Sana Biotechnology Reports Fourth Quarter and Full Year 2022 Financial Results and Business Updates

 Current cash position enables for runway into 2025

-SEATTLE, March 16, 2023 (GLOBE NEWSWIRE) -- Sana Biotechnology, Inc. (NASDAQ: SANA), a company focused on creating and delivering engineered cells as medicines, today reported financial results and business highlights for the fourth quarter and year ended December 31, 2022.
+SEATTLE, March 16, 2023 (GLOBE NEWSWIRE) -- Sana Biotechnology, Inc. SANA, a company focused on creating and delivering engineered cells as medicines, today reported financial results and business highlights for the fourth quarter and year ended December 31, 2022.

 "2022 began our transformation from a research focused organization to a clinical-stage company, setting the stage for important clinical data in 2023 and 2024 to better define our product candidates and platforms," said Steve Harr, Sana's President and Chief Executive Officer.
 "The recent clearance of our first IND – for SC291, a hypoimmune-modified, CD19-targeted allogeneic CAR T therapy for patients with B-cell malignancies – offers the first of several near-term opportunities to understand our hypoimmune technology in patients and its potential to move forward important medicines.
 We anticipate initial clinical data with this program and hypoimmune islet cells in type 1 diabetic patients in 2023.
 We also expect to file INDs in oncology for an additional allogeneic CAR T program and our first in vivo fusogen program targeting T cells.
 Our balance sheet gives us the financial strength to build on our execution in 2022 and push our R&D portfolio forward."